thirdtruck/sweet-turnips/JOURNAL.md

 Time to dip my toe into Rust macros!
 Been meaning to try that to make sprite helper method management less painful.

 Rethinking this macro idea.
 I can probably get more mileage out of using more general methods.

+Okay, refactoring towards general methods seems to have been the simpler approach.
+No need to use macros unless I actually need them.
+Might come up later if I end up craving for a sprite-defining DSL.